nilsiker/godam/README.md

 Using GODAM, let us install [LimboAI for Godot 4.3](https://godotengine.org/asset-library/asset/3228):

+1. If you haven't already, install the GODAM executable using `cargo install --git https://github.com/nilsiker/godam`

-1. `cd` to your Godot project directory (this is were your `project.godot` file resides)
+2. `cd` to your Godot project directory (this is were your `project.godot` file resides)

-2. Initialize your Godot project with `godam init`
+3. Initialize your Godot project with `godam init`

-3. Look up Godot Asset Library IDs using `godam search LimboAI`
+4. Look up Godot Asset Library IDs using `godam search LimboAI`

-4. Install the asset using `godam install <ID RETURNED BY STEP 3>`
+5. Install the asset using `godam install <ID RETURNED BY STEP 3>`

-5. List GODAM-managed assets using `godam list`
+6. List GODAM-managed assets using `godam list`

-6. Install all managed assets using `godam install`
+7. Install all managed assets using `godam install`

-7. Clean the cache using `godam clean`
+8. Clean the cache using `godam clean`

 # Future ideas 🔮

+- Release builds for Windows, macOS and Linux
 - [indicatif](https://github.com/console-rs/indicatif) integration for more pleasing console printouts
 - Multi-threaded downloads and installs
 - Support asset version freeze and upgrades